system76/docs/_articles/desktop-environment.md

 ## Gnome

-The GNOME desktop is a classic environment and contains both a modern (GNOME) and a classic (GNOME Classic) version.
+The GNOME desktop is a different environment than most people are used to.
+It contains both a modern and a classic version.
+It is a good example of another way to interact with the operating system, but isn't as straight-forward as other desktop environments.

 ![Gnome](/images/desktop-environment/Gnome.png)
 ![Gnome2](/images/desktop-environment/Gnome2.png)